 Elite Security Network's profiles allow service providers, security consulting firms, and managed security service providers (MSSPs) to showcase their key service offerings.

 As a services marketplace, Elite Security Network creates greater business value for its customers when more service providers join the network.
 Creating a service provider profile allows you to present your primary services to those customers looking for them.
-Our customers have different needs, budgets, and overall requirements for their project and managed services.
+Our customers have different needs, budgets, and overall requirements for their projects and managed services.
 We provide them with tools that help most efficiently narrow down and identify the best options given their requirements.
-In the process, we tee up targeted leads for you as a service provider by presenting those opportunities that most closely align with your top offerings.
+In the process, we tee up targeted leads for you as a service provider, by presenting those opportunities that most closely align with your top offerings.